OpenPrinting/openprinting.github.io/_posts/2023-02-27-OpenPrinting News - February 2023.md

 ---
 Sorry, we are late this month, there was a lot of work getting the new generations of cups-filters and CPDB [into Ubuntu](#the-new-architecture-is-going-into-ubuntu-and-red-hat).

 But we have a lot of **good and exciting news**!
-Not only that we got [accepted as mentoring organization in the Google Summer of Code 2023](#google-summer-of-code-2023---we-are-in--) but also Common Print Dialog Backends support got [merged into GTK}(#common-print-dialog-backends-support-accepted-into-gtk), and we have the first beta release on the way to CUPS 3.x, [libcups 3.0b1](#libcups-3-0b1---the-first-piece-of-cups-3-x-)!
+Not only that we got [accepted as mentoring organization in the Google Summer of Code 2023](#google-summer-of-code-2023---we-are-in) but also Common Print Dialog Backends support got [merged into GTK](#common-print-dialog-backends-support-accepted-into-gtk), and we have the first beta release on the way to CUPS 3.x, [libcups 3.0b1](#libcups-30b1---the-first-piece-of-cups-3x)!

 Some of you were perhaps wondering how to **report security issues** and therefore hesitated to do so, now I succeeded in [getting an intuitive way](#private-bug-reports-for-security-issues).